17.11. Command History

 position in the history and the time the command was started.
 The

-most recently run command was the 43nd command, history
+most recently run command was the 43nd command, history.
+To re-run

 This is particularly useful for easily re-running commands that have a long